Respiratory syncytial virus (RSV) fact sheet

 How do I protect myself and others from RSV?

-• Don't visit people who are at higher risk of severe illness if you have cold or flu symptoms
+• Don't visit people who are at higher risk of severe illness if you have cold or flu symptoms, especially babies and older people.

 How is RSV diagnosed?

-Your doctor can check if you or your child has RSV by doing a nose or throat swab (PCR test).
+Your doctor or health care provider can check if you or your child has RSV by doing a nose or throat swab (PCR test).
 Sometimes doctors can diagnose RSV based on signs and symptoms.

 How is RSV managed?

-Most people with RSV can manage their symptoms safely at home.
+Most people with RSV can manage their symptoms at home.
+The symptoms of RSV are like many other respiratory illnesses and can be managed in the same way.

 Most symptoms can be managed with: